godders/scientist/README.md

 ## Case support

 The PCB should supports most 60% cases with Poker style tray mount points.
 It's been tested with Tofu60, Mekanisk Klippe T and Fjell cases and various generic 60% cases.
 It does *not* support cases with very thick (>5mm) fixed mounting posts in the two central mount point locations without modification, and may require kapton tape insulation (or o-ring mod) for some cases with >4mm mounting posts to prevent shorts.
 Does not support BBox60 cases without modification due to the many extra mount points present.

+## Future plans?

+These are all things I've thought about but discounted for this first iteration:

+ * Splay on the outer columns
+ * Per-key RGB
+ * Non through-hole/prebuilt version (once chip prices sort themselves out)
+ * Custom case